What Can I Expect a Screen Porch to Cost?

 2. Don’t Skimp on Size

 Of course, the size of your porch is a significant factor in pricing, but you don’t want to build a porch that’s too small for your needs.
-Generally, you want to start by determining how you plan to use the porch and what particular furniture you want it to house.
+Start by determining how you plan to use the porch and what furniture you want in it.
 For instance, if you want a table and sitting area, a 16’ x 20’ porch is a good size.
-If you opt for a 12’ x 12’ just to save money, though, it’s going to be difficult to use no matter what you do.
+If you opt for a 12’ x 12’ just to save money, it’s going to be difficult to use no matter what you do.

 3. Be Open about Your Budget